Yoh67/sample-backend/README.md

 - [Heroku](https://heroku.com/) - Cloud Platform

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
-"Tip of the hat" to all folks who's repositories are probably used on a consistent basis to create the foundation of most backend applications like this, these folks don't get enough thanks!
+"Tip of the hat" to all folks who's repositories are probably used on a consistent basis to create the foundation of most humble backend projects like this, these folks don't get enough thanks!
 - [@kylelobo](https://github.com/kylelobo) - Readme template source, highly encourage any who are looking to refer to his repo [here](https://github.com/kylelobo/The-Documentation-Compendium)
 - [@tj](https://github.com/tj) and [@dougwilson](https://github.com/dougwilson) - Original author and current maintainer of Express
 - [@petkaantonov](https://github.com/petkaantonov/bluebird) - Bluebird